Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Lady Palm Tree (Rhapis excelsa).
 Photo by Flickr.

-The Lady Palm Tree, scientific name Rhapis excelsa, is very popular indoor and outdoor palm because of its easy maintenance and cold hardiness.
+The Lady Palm Tree, scientifically known as Rhapis excelsa, is a highly favored choice for both indoor and outdoor settings because of its low-maintenance nature and ability to withstand cold temperatures.

-This native to Southeast area of China is very slow growing shrubby evergreen that can tolerate low temperatures down to 15°F (-9°C).
-Great for landscape in USDA zones 8b-11.
+This palm, native to the Southeast region of China, is a slow-growing evergreen shrub that can endure chilly weather down to 15°F (-9°C).
+It’s an excellent addition to landscapes in USDA zones 8b-11.

 10. Mexican Fan Palm Tree (Washingtonia robusta)